novom/react-native-set-version/README.md

 **Note**: The version number must follow [semver](https://semver.org/)

+## License

+This software uses the MIT license for more information see the [license.txt](license.txt) file.

 ## Contributing

 **Never** commit directly on master, instead use branches, forks and pull requests.